This is the Settings Tab:

 - TX Codec: Same as above.

 - Sample Rate: This is the sample rate applied to both transmit and receive audio streams.
 48k is the default.
+Lower sample rates will lower the required network bandwidth, and generally sound fine for most usage.

 - Audio Output: Use this control to select the audio output device for your system.
 Linux users may see several devices here. wfview attempts to select the “default” system device on startup, and that should generally be used if at all possible.
 Using the system’s control panels to select and test the default device (for example, a USB headset), prior to the launching of wfview, is strongly advised.